 Step Two: Commit to Avoiding New Credit (and New Debt)

+How do you rebuild a damaged credit score?
 Your first real step in making a better credit score is stopping the bleeding—in other words, not making your credit score any worse than it already is.
 Try to keep most of your current accounts open (especially the oldest ones), since account history plays a role in shaping your credit score, but make it a point not to open any new accounts unless absolutely necessary.
 This will help you keep your ratio of new credit low, and decrease your temptation of tapping into those new loans or credit cards.

 While you’re at it, avoid taking on new debt, if possible.
 Don’t buy a new house or a new car, and don’t rack up new debt on your credit cards.
 This is a relatively easy step to take, so long as you can make ends meet, and it will set you up for success when you start rebuilding your credit score.